cypator/splate-api/source/index.html.md

 | Trade Capture Report Request Ack <AQ> | 4.4                   | N                | Y               |

 ## FIX Duplicate check
-There is always a possibility of duplicate trade being sent out, for example after a network disconnect.
+There is always a possibility of duplicate trades being sent out, for example after a network disconnect.
 The client is expected to be able to identify duplicate trades and reject them, by using the tag 37 - OrderID.

 ## FIX Header and Trailer
 The following defines the FIX messages standard header and trailer.